jstedfast/MailKit/README.md

 ## Updating the Source Code

 Occasionally you might want to update your local copy of the source code if I have made changes to MailKit since you downloaded the source code in the step above.
-To do this using the command-line version fo Git, you'll need to issue the following commands in your terminal within the MailKit directory:
+To do this using the command-line version of Git, you'll need to issue the following commands in your terminal within the MailKit directory:

     git pull